 At first, there were a great number of cultures located all over the ancient European landscape.
 Since Europe is a large area and since weather patterns, terrain, water supplies, temperature variations, animal types, etc., varied in those areas, the development of nature worship (Druids, Celts,) also took on aspects that reflected those variables.
 Therefore, the ancient systems could be polytheistic, monotheistic, feminine focused, masculine focused, ritualistic, calendar based, hunter based, etc.

-Because of the multifaceted and buried background, the nature based worship systems were not codified and there is no "official" pagan tradition.
-Nevertheless, today's Wicca is based upon these ancient and pagan roots.
+Because of the multifaceted and buried background, the nature-based worship systems were not codified and there is no "official" pagan tradition.
+Nevertheless, today's Wicca is based on these ancient and pagan roots.

 The Burning Times